 It is not a brand name, but a category of soaps that use vegetable oils rather than animal ones.
 Traditionally it only made with olive oil, not surprising since the name comes from the Castile region of Spain, where they have been growing olive oil for centuries.
 Nowadays, it may also be sold with coconut or other vegetable oils in it, though ideally for no more than 20% of the total.

 Dr. Bronner soaps are probably the best-known Castile soaps.
-Here’s an image of the one I plan to try, as I like almond scents and think my husband will be okay with it too.. he doesn’t like flowery smells on his body.
-Click on the image to read about it at Amazon:
+I like almond scents and my husband is okay with it too.. he doesn’t like flowery smells on his body.
+There are other scents available too, but we’ll stick with this one.

 You can also read about all the Dr. Bronner products at drbronner.com and chances are your local health food store has several.
 I will report back later on how we like this as a shampoo.